 The curriculum consists of 24 required courses; each course is five weeks long.
 Courses are open only to mpd² students, and all students take the same classes in sequence.

-The courses range from those typical of a professional design and development curriculum, including material selection, understanding through design, obtaining meaning from data, protecting intellectual property, creativity and innovation, human factors, lean design, and project management, to those typical of a business curriculum, such as marketing, finance, accounting, organizational behavior, leadership, negotiation, and decision-making.
+The courses range from those typical of a professional design and development curriculum, including material selection, understanding through design, obtaining meaning from data, protecting intellectual property, creativity and innovation, human factors, lean design, and project management, to those typical of a business curriculum, such as marketing, finance, accounting, organizational behavior, global leadership, negotiation, and decision-making.

 - MPD 400-0: Introduction to Product Design and Development